England become first team to win 25 Tests in a row

 But it was not everyone's day.
 Star fly-half Zoe Harrison - in whom Middleton has seemingly put all his faith - was not as sharp as usual and wing Lydia Thompson perhaps lacked the finishing ability of other competitors in the back three.

-Another cause for concern is a possible injury to hooker Lark Davies given she hobbled off the field after 35 minutes.
+Hooker Lark Davies hobbled off the field after 35 minutes, but Middleton later said the injury was not "significant".

 But replacement Amy Cokayne showed she could go it alone, at one point offering backline speed to cut through the Welsh defence and set up Rowland's second try.